miyamo2/xtract/README.md

-# xtractiter
+# xtract

-Extracting iterators from a collection.
+Extract from collection and build iterators.